-“…we often mistake love for fireworks – for drama and dysfunction.
+“…We often mistake love for fireworks – for drama and dysfunction.
 But real love is very quiet, very still.
 It’s boring, if seen from the perspective of high drama.
 Love is deep and calm – and constant.”

 Celadon Books | 2019

-Opening Hook: You know how you want to kill your spouse sometimes?
+Filed Under: You know how you want to kill your spouse sometimes?

 I wouldn’t call this a “thriller” so much as it is suspense and flat-out trickery.
-But suspense and trickery done pretty well.
+But suspense and trickery done well.